Can LLMs Understand Computer Networks? Towards a Virtual System Administrator: Methodology

 \textit{Prompting.} The straightforward primary prompt we use as a template is shown in Figure~\ref{fig:prompt}.
 Based on the model used, we adapted the template to suit the model's need, e.g., adding keywords to specify where the instruction starts and ends.
 The prompt begins with a sentence introducing the context of the questions.
 Then, a fundamental issue regards the representation of the network graph.

 \textit{Network Representation.} To date, there is no widely accepted standardized way to encode graphs and basic information of a computer network in a textual-based format.
 Some techniques have been developed regarding general graphs, from essential solutions like adjacency lists or edge lists to more feature-rich Graph Modelling Language~\cite{himsolt1997gml} and Graph Markup Language~\cite{brandes2013graph}.
 However, since our network has a precise meaning and these languages are general-purpose, we decided to employ a standard designed ad-hoc for computer networks.
 The most widely adopted solution is NetJSON~\cite{netjson}, which we employ in our experiments.
 Following this network structure, we insert each instruction we want to evaluate our model on one by one.
-An example of a network represented in NetJSON format is available in the Appendix~\ref{sec:netjson}.
+The employed networks are available on our Github repository\footnote{ \url{https://github.com/spritz-group/LLM-SysAdmin}}.